yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 # Command Architecture

-This document describes the current command system in this repository.
+This document describes the command system in this repository.
-Use it as the command-layer developer manual, not as change history.

 Related guides: